 The Families First Coronavirus Response Act focuses on the immediate economic needs for workers and families like paid emergency leave for millions of Americans.
 The #FamiliesFirst Act provides for free coronavirus testing for everyone who needs a test, including the uninsured and strengthens nutrition security benefits on which millions of school children, seniors, and families depend.

-Earlier this month, we passed the Coronavirus Preparedness and Response Supplemental Appropriations Act, which allocated $8.3 billion to respond to the coronavirus pandemic.
+Congress also passed the Coronavirus Preparedness and Response Supplemental Appropriations Act, which allocated $8.3 billion to respond to the coronavirus pandemic.
 This bill was passed on a bipartisan basis and provided funding for:

 - Public health preparedness and prevention, including funding for state and local public health agencies;